luciabarb/RiboScanner/README.md

 # Introduction

-RiboScanner is a deep learning model that predicts leaky scanning given a 5'UTR sequence.
-The sequence should include the putative Translation Initiation Site (TIS) and the surrounding sequence.
-The model was trained on HEK293 cell data.
+RiboScanner is a deep learning model that given a 5'UTR sequence, predicts leaky scanning determined by the RiboScan reporter.
+RiboScan reporter is a highly sensitive reporter system that quantitatively measures start codon recognition with substantially greater dynamic range than conventional fluorescence reporters.